How this Came About

 How to Make a Home

-Job #1: Always unpack the house and make it as cozy as possible first.
+- Job #1:Â Always unpack the house and make it as cozy as possible first.
 This was regardless if we lived in 50-year-old military housing with lead paint and black mold.
 My goal was to make each new place feel like a home.

-Job #2: Get to know your neighbors, because you never know when you might need them.
+- Job #2: Get to know your neighbors, because you never know when you might need them.
 This was also where the support came from when our spouses were training in the field or deployed.

-Job #3: Get connected and make some pretty darn good friends.
+- Job #3: Get connected and make some pretty darn good friends.
 Together, anything is possible.
 While our husbands were gone, my friends and I met several times a week to play cards, cooked holiday meals together, or cried on each others’ shoulders.

 In short, home is not tied to a place or house.
 It is connected to the people in your lives and the way they impact how we go about our day-to-day business.
 Yes, I’ve lived in some beautiful places and some really crappy ones.
 Guess what, even in those not so nice places, I remember the good times we had with friends the most.
-That’s what makes a home a home, the people you get to share it with.
+That’s what makes a place you live a home, the people you get to share it with.

-Tonight, I learned that most of us feel the same way–that home is a mindset and is made up of the people around you.
+Tonight, I learned that most of us feel the same way—that home is a mindset and is made up of the people around you.
 Better yet, I got a rare glimpse into my co-workers’ lives.
-We talked about something that we probably wouldn’t talk about at work.
-It made me learn more about my colleagues and their family members, and I found I had a lot more things in common than I thought.
+We talked about something that we normally wouldn’t talk about at work.
+It made me learn more about my colleagues and their family members, and I found that we had a lot more things in common than I thought.
 I will definitely include story time next time we host a gathering.

-Now It’s Your Turn
+Now It’s Your Turn – Define Your Meaning of Home

 I’m curious how you would interpret the word home.
 Leave a comment below to share what it means to you.